EnterpriseDB/terraform-provider-biganimal/docs/resources/region.md

 ### Required

 - `cloud_provider` (String) Cloud provider.
-For example, "aws", "azure" or "bah:aws".
+For example, "aws", "azure", "gcp" or "bah:aws".
 - `project_id` (String) BigAnimal Project ID.
 - `region_id` (String) Region ID of the region.
-For example, "germanywestcentral" in the Azure cloud provider or "eu-west-1" in the AWS cloud provider.
+For example, "germanywestcentral" in the Azure cloud provider, "eu-west-1" in the AWS cloud provider or "us-east1" in the Google Cloud Platform.

 ### Optional